rasaford/Website/content/homepage/about.md

 ## Self-Introduction

-Currently, my main focus is theoretical concepts in the space of autonomous vehicles, which I am working on at [I6 @ TUM](https://www.in.tum.de/en/i06/home/).
+Currently I'm doing my Master's degree in Robotics at ETH Zurich where I'm focussing on robot navigation and planning for autonomous systems.

+In the past, I've worked on motion planning for autonomous vehicles at [I6 @ TUM](https://www.in.tum.de/en/i06/home/) and did my Bachelor's thesis there.
+You can check it out [here]({{< ref "/posts/senario-generation.md" >}} "Scenario Generation").
-In the past I've done some teaching for Tutorials at TUM and HdM and worked on 3D Rendering in the advertising industry.
+Additionally, I've tutored students at both TUM and HdM and worked on 3D Rendering in the advertising industry.
 If you're interested to learn more, hit me up via [Email](mailto:max@maxfruehauf.com).